stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 Altstadt, Prague,
 11th Feby.
 1928.

-Brother in Almousin-Metraton:&mdash;
+Brother in Almousin-Metraton:--

-  I this day receiv&rsquo;d y    r     mention of what came up from the Salts I sent you.
-It was wrong, and meanes clearly that y<font size=-2>  e     Headstones had been chang&rsquo;d when Barnabas gott me the Specimen.
+  I this day receiv'd y    r     mention of what came up from the Salts I sent you.
+It was wrong, and meanes clearly that y<font size=-2>  e     Headstones had been chang'd when Barnabas gott me the Specimen.
-It is often so, as you must be sensible of from the Thing you gott from y<font size=-2>  e     Kings Chapell ground in 1769 and what H. gott from Olde Bury&rsquo;g Point in 1690, that was like to ende him.
+It is often so, as you must be sensible of from the Thing you gott from y<font size=-2>  e     Kings Chapell ground in 1769 and what H. gott from Olde Bury'g Point in 1690, that was like to ende him.
 I gott such a Thing in Aegypt 75 yeares gone, from the which came that Scar y    e     Boy saw on me here in 1924.
 As I told you longe ago, do not calle up That which you can not put downe; either from dead Saltes or out of y    e     Spheres beyond.
 Have y    e     Wordes for laying at all times readie, and stopp not to be sure when there is any Doubte of   Whom
 you have.
-Stones are all chang&rsquo;d now in Nine groundes out of 10.
+Stones are all chang'd now in Nine groundes out of 10.
 You are never sure till you question.
 I this day heard from H., who has had Trouble with the Soldiers.
-He is like to be sorry Transylvania is pass&rsquo;d from Hungary to Roumania, and wou&rsquo;d change his Seat if the Castel weren&rsquo;t so fulle of What we Knowe.
+He is like to be sorry Transylvania is pass'd from Hungary to Roumania, and wou'd change his Seat if the Castel weren't so fulle of What we Knowe.
 But of this he hath doubtless writ you.
-In my next Send&rsquo;g there will be Somewhat from a Hill tomb from y    e     East that will delight you greatly.
+In my next Send'g there will be Somewhat from a Hill tomb from y    e     East that will delight you greatly.
 Meanwhile forget not I am desirous of B. F. if you can possibly get him for me.
 You know G. in Philada. better than I. Have him up firste if you will, but doe not use him soe hard he will be Difficult, for I must speake to him in y    e